yaxianfan/ign-gazebo/tutorials/distributed_simulation.md

   particular instance is running slower than the rest, it will have an impact on the total simulation throughput.

-* Fixed runners - all simulation runners have to be defined ahead of time.
+* Fixed secondaries - all simulation runners have to be defined ahead of time.
-  If a runner joins or leaves the graph after simulation has started, simulation will terminate.
+  If a secondary joins or leaves the graph after simulation has started, simulation will terminate.

 ## Execution flow